akka/akka/akka-docs/src/main/paradox/scala/event-bus.md

 ### Other Uses

-The event stream is always there and ready to be used, just publish your own events (it accepts `Object`) and subscribe listeners to the corresponding JVM events (it accepts @scala[`AnyRef`]@java[`Object`]) and subscribe listeners to the corresponding JVM classes.
+The event stream is always there and ready to be used, just publish your own events (it accepts @scala[`AnyRef`]@java[`Object`]) and subscribe listeners to the corresponding JVM classes.